lmanul/424/index.md

-The S8o0ard of Managers when so requested in writing by a mortgagee of a Unit shall promptly notify any mortgagee of a Unit of such Unit Owner's default, including non-payment of Common Charges, in the Obligations of such Unit Owner under the Declaration,- By~Laws, Rules and Regulations, as the same are amended from time to time, or in any order of the Board of Managers issued with trespect thereto.
+The S8o0ard of Managers when so requested in writing by a mortgagee of a Unit shall promptly notify any mortgagee of a Unit of such Unit Owner's default, including non-payment of Common Charges, in the Obligations of such Unit Owner under the Declaration,By~Laws, Rules and Regulations, as the same are amended from time to time, or in any order of the Board of Managers issued with trespect thereto.